 3. How to lessen pain and swelling?

-During first 2 days apply cold onto your face (keep there for 20 minutes, then off for 20 minutes).
+During first 2 days apply a cold compress onto your face (keep it there for 20 minutes, then take it off for 20 minutes)

 Attention!
-By that we mean applying cellophane bags filled with ice (for example, frozen vegetables or cosmetic gel ice packs).
+By that we mean applying plastic bags filled with ice (for example, frozen vegetables or cosmetic gel ice packs).

-Ask your dentist if you can use medications from the drugstore, for example Aescin, that would be recommended to you for lessening swelling.
+Ask your dentist if you can use medications from the drugstore, for example Aescin, that would be recommended to you for reducing swelling.

 Your dentist will inform you on the matter and will write a prescription on needed medications!

 If possible, use such enzymes as Wobenzym or Phlogenzym, dosage on the label instruction.
-If you're having complications, check in with your dentist.
+If you have complications, see your dentist.

-When you're lying down, it is recommended to use more pillows.
+When you lye down, it is recommended to use more pillows.

-Painkillers can irritate your stomach, so use after reading recommended dosage.
+Painkillers can irritate your stomach, so use them according to recommended dosage.

-4. What to do if you have nosebleed after the surgery?
+4. What to do if you have bleeding after the surgery?

-It's better to bite down onto a clean dental gauze or an ironed handkerchief.
+It's best to bite onto a clean dental gauze or an ironed handkerchief.

 5. Smoking is prohibited!

 Especially during 14 days after the surgery.
-After the time you need to smoke less, because it has a bad effect on implants.
-During first 14 alcohol is also prohibited.
+You will have to smoke much less after implantation, because it has a bad effect on implants.
+During the first 14 days alcohol is also prohibited.